xenforo-ltd/docs/docs/index.md

 ## Installation

-The current way to install XF 2.0 is via the new CLI system.
-A lot of development processes can only be performed using the CLI so let's get stuck into using it to install XF 2.0.
-To run these commands, you will need access to a terminal/shell, the php CLI command and the current working directory should be the root of where you uploaded the XF 2.0 files.
+The easiest way to install XenForo is via the new CLI system.
+A lot of development processes can only be performed using the CLI so let's get stuck into using it to install XenForo.
+To run these commands, you will need access to a terminal/shell, the `php` command and the current working directory should be the root of where you uploaded the XenForo files.

 !!! warning
 	To eliminate file permission problems, we recommend running the installer as the same user that PHP runs as via your web server.
 If you don't do this, you should take steps to ensure that permissions are set correctly.
 See the above section for more details.